phusion/passenger_apt_automation/README.md

 If the test fails now, a shell will be opened inside the test container, in which you can do anything you want.
 Please note that this is a root shell, but the tests are run as the `app` user, so be sure to prefix test commands with `setuser app`.
 You can see in internal/test/test.sh which commands are invoked inside the container in order to run the tests.

 Inside the test container, you will be dropped into the directory /tmp/passenger, which is a *copy* of the Passenger source directory.
 The original Passenger source directory is mounted under /passenger.

+### Manually interacting with the packages

+Packages are built to `output/<distro>`.
+You can play around manually with examining and installing these in a docker image:

+    docker run -v dir/on/host/output/<distro>:/dir/in/docker/img -it ubuntu:16.04
+    apt-get update && apt-get upgrade
+    dpkg -I passenger_5.1.x-1~distro1_amd64.deb  # view info
+    dpkg -i passenger_5.1.x-1~distro1_amd64.deb  # install passenger (probably need to install a module too) apt --fix-broken install  # to install dependencies

 ## Tutorial: building your own packages